 Day 2 in London

-London is really geared towards welcoming tourists, and there are hop on hop off buses offering 6 different routes to all the major neighbourhoods of the city, as well as a free river cruise along the River Thames!
-These open-top buses are ideal for you to get to and from all the major London attractions with are dotted across Central London.
+Top tip: London is really geared towards welcoming tourists, and there are hop on hop off buses offering 4 different routes through the the major neighbourhoods of the city, as well as a free river cruise along the River Thames!
+These open-top buses are ideal for you to get to and from all the major London attractions which are dotted across Central London.

 Spending 3 Days in London

-These are definitely worthwhile places to visit if you are planning on spending 3 days in the city.
+Top tip: These are definitely worthwhile places to visit if you are planning on spending three days in the city.
 For more ideas check out our one-day itinerary.

 Spending 4 Days in London